unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 translationStudio for Android
 =============================

-The translationStudio-Android is a mobile app where translators can do offline translating.
+The translationStudio for Android app is a mobile app for translators to do offline translating.
 It can be downloaded for Android devices: see https://play.google.com/store/apps/details?id=com.translationstudio.androidapp&hl=en.
 It contains the content that needs to be translated as well as translationHelps.
 You can share information directly from device to device, and you can upload finished content to Door43 where it can be digitally published.